RParedesPalacios/Layers/Tutorial/readme.md

 	* act: activation (0 Linear, 1 Relu, 2 Sigmoid, 3 ELU)
 	* flip: to flip input images ({1,0})
 	* shift: to shift randomly input images

+	* balance: for balancing data classes

-* Parameters can be modified for one particular layer:
+* Parameters can be modified for one particular layer or data:

 ~~~c
 script{